Social Security Calculator

 Can my spouse receive Social Security benefits?

-Yes.
-A spouse can receive up to 50% of the higher earner's full retirement age benefit, provided the spouse has reached their own full retirement age.
-Ex-spouses may also qualify if the marriage lasted at least 10 years.
-Survivor benefits allow a widow or widower to receive up to 100% of the deceased spouse's benefit.
+Yes, a spouse can receive up to 50% of the higher earner's Full Retirement Age benefit, provided the spouse has reached their own FRA.
+This spousal benefit is available even if the spouse has no personal work history.
+Ex-spouses may also qualify if the marriage lasted at least 10 years and the ex-spouse is currently unmarried.
+Survivor benefits allow a widow or widower to receive up to 100% of the deceased spouse's benefit, which is why the higher earner delaying to age 70 can protect the surviving spouse's income long-term.

 How is Social Security calculated?

-The SSA calculates your Average Indexed Monthly Earnings (AIME) from your 35 highest-earning years.
-Your Primary Insurance Amount (PIA) is then determined using a progressive formula: 90% of the first $1,174 of AIME, plus 32% of AIME between $1,174 and $7,078, plus 15% of AIME above $7,078 (2024 bend points).
-Early or delayed claiming adjusts the PIA up or down.
+The SSA calculates your Average Indexed Monthly Earnings (AIME) from your 35 highest-earning years after adjusting for wage inflation.
+Your Primary Insurance Amount (PIA) is then determined using a progressive formula with 2024 bend points: 90% of the first $1,174 of AIME, plus 32% of AIME between $1,174 and $7,078, plus 15% of AIME above $7,078.
+This progressive structure means lower-income workers replace a higher percentage of their earnings.
+Early claiming reduces the PIA by up to 30%, while delayed claiming increases it by up to 24%.